-It is understood and agreed that Contractors and Owners will enter into a separate technical service agreement under the terms of which Contractors will provide a cadre of operations/commissioning personnel to assist the Owners’ operating staff to monitor the day to operations of the Facility during the period between the date of Substantial Completion on Fuel Oil and Phase III commissioning and performance testing on natural gas.
-The provisions of Section 8.3(b) shall not apply to Phase III commissioning and performance of the Performance Test on natural gas by Contractors.
+It is understood and agreed that Contractors will enter into a separate technical service agreement with EPE-Empresa Produtora de Energia Ltda. (“Owner”), under the terms of which Contractors will provide operations/commissioning personnel to assist Owner’s operating staff in monitoring the day to day operations of the Facility during the period between the date of Provisional Completion of Phase III of the Facility and the commencement by Contractors of the commissioning and performance testing of the Facility using natural gas.

 Degradation.

-SCC and the Contractors shall endeavor in good faith to agree upon the use and application of correction/degradation curves for the Phase III Peformance Test on natural gas.
-To resolve differences in the event that the parties after good faith negotiation cannot agree on the use and application of correction/degradation curves, a performance test will be performed in order to in order to establish a baseline measurement.
-Such measurement will then be repeated just prior to the Facility’s conversion to natural gas firing in order to provide a baseline comparison of the performance of the Facility from the date of Substantial Completion on Fuel Oil until the Performance Test on natural gas.
-Any uncertainties or contingencies arising from the interpretation of test results shall consistent with Prudent Utility Practices be resolved in favor of Contractors.
+SCC and Contractors shall negotiate in good faith to agree upon the use and application of correction/degradation curves for the Phase III Performance Test, using natural gas.
+In the event that the parties after good faith negotiation cannot agree on the use and application of correction/degradation curves, at the request of either party, a Performance Test, using fuel oil, will be performed in order to establish a baseline measurement.
+Such measurement will then be repeated just prior to the commencement by Contractors of the commissioning of the Facility, using natural gas, in order to provide a baseline comparison of the performance of the Facility from the date of Provisional Completion of Phase III of the Facility until the date of commencement by Contractors of the commissioning of the Facility, using natural gas.
+Any uncertainties or contingencies arising from the interpretation of test results shall not accrue to the favor of either Contractors or SCC.
 The cost of baseline performance testing, if necessary, shall be borne by SCC.

-Compensation for Performance Testing on Natural Gas
+Compensation for Commissioning and Performance Testing on Natural Gas

-Contractors agree to promptly but no later than _______provide SCC with a definition and cost basis for all Work related to commissioning and and performance testing on natural gas included within Contractors’ Scope of Work and which will be required to performed by Contractors upon re-mobilization to the Site for Phase III commissioning and performance testing on natural gas.
-SCC shall be entitled to a credit against the Contract Price for the cost basis of such Work.
-Upon remobilization to the Site, such Work will be performed by Contractors on a time and materials, cost reimbursable basis at rates to be mutually agreed, provided, however, that in no event shall the cost of such Work exceed the sum of One Million Two Hundred Thousand Dollars ($1,200,000).
+Following remobilization by Contractors of their personnel to the Site, Work related to the commissioning and performance testing of the Facility, using natural gas, will be performed by Contractors on a time and materials, cost reimbursable basis at the rates set forth in Annex 1 hereto; provided, however, that in no event shall the aggregate cost of such Work exceed the sum of [Eight Hundred Thousand Dollars ($800,000)]; provided further, however, that SCC shall not be obligated to pay or reimburse Contractors for the cost of time or materials used or spent by Contractors in connection with the identification, correction, repair, or remediation of any technology-related failures or problems.

 Warranty Period.

-The Phase III warranty period will begin on the date of Substantial Completion on Fuel Oil and will end six months thereafter.
+SCC and Contractors agree that the third sentence of Section 12.1 of the EPC Contract is amended hereby to delete the phrase “(c) for a period of twelve (12) months for Phase III” and to insert in lieu thereof the phrase “(c) for a period of six (6) months for Phase III”.
+Contractors and SCC agree that the Primary Warranty Period for Phase III of the Facility shall commence upon the date that Provisional Completion of Phase III of the Facility occurs.

 Option for Extended Warranty Period

-At any time before the expiration of the Phase III Warranty Period, SCC or the Owners shall be entitled to extend the Warranty Period for an additional six months by giving Contractors written notice of SCC’s or the Owners’ intent to so extend the Warranty Period.
-In such event, SCC or the Owners, as applicable, shall pay to Contractors the sum of One Hundred Seventy-five Thousand Dollars ($175,000) per month for each month of such extended Warranty Period.
-Contractors shall provide one (1) full time warranty engineer on Site for the duration of such extended Warranty Period.
+At any time before the expiration of the Primary Warranty Period for Phase III, SCC or Owner shall be entitled to extend the Primary Warranty Period for an additional six (6) months by giving Contractors written notice of SCC’s or Owner’s, as the case may be, intent to so extend the Primary Warranty Period.
+In such event, SCC or Owner, as applicable, shall pay to Contractors the sum of One Hundred Seventy-five Thousand Dollars ($175,000) per month for each month of such extended Primary Warranty Period.
+Contractors shall provide one (1) full time warranty engineer on Site for the duration of such extended Primary Warranty Period.

 Performance Liquidated Damages.